 How to apply for funding

 View information on how to apply to Continuing Care – once you receive confirmation that your program application has been received, you're eligible to apply for the Continuing Care Assistant Bursary.
-Deadline for part-time CCA bursary application is January 29, 2021.
+Deadline for the CCA bursary application is June 15, 2021.